microsoft/Quantum/samples/azure-quantum/variational-quantum-eigensolver/README.md

 - [VQE-qiskit-hydrogen-ionq-sim.ipynb](./VQE-qiskit-hydrogen-ionq-sim.ipynb): Python + Qiskit notebook demonstrating using VQE on the IonQ simulator.
 - [VQE-qiskit-hydrogen-quantinuum-emulator.ipynb](./VQE-qiskit-hydrogen-quantinuum-emulator.ipynb): Python + Qiskit notebook demonstrating using VQE on the Quantinuum emulator.
+- [VQE-qiskit-hydrogen-session.ipynb](./VQE-qiskit-hydrogen-session.ipynb): Python + Qiskit notebook demonstrating using VQE on multiple backends using a session.

 ## See Also